Chapter 2 : A Dark Room

 'No, sir, that's the whole point,' Tarquin rolled his eyes.
 'We're subverting the norm, we're using muggle instruments as a way of creating beauty, to show that we don't have to-'

 Whatever he didn't have to do, however, was cut off by Mr Holstone slamming the door.

 'I'll tell you this, Louise-'

 '-Lucy, whatever.
 I'm very happy that you're deciding to concentrate on photography.'

 He continued the madcap dash up the stairs.
-It was only when we reached the door to the common room that I felt a distinct lurch in my stomach; I’d almost forgotten who was due to be teaching me photography.
+It was only when we reached the door to the common room that I felt a distinct lurch in my stomach; I'd almost forgotten who was due to be teaching me photography.
 My cousin's ex-boyfriend, a boy who I'd once sold smuggled Firewhiskey too in my infamous business enterprise of fifth year.
-Naturally, it did not end well, and I'd always had the feeling Scorpius Malfoy held a slight grudge against me for landing him in three months' detention.
+Naturally, it did not end well, and I'd always had the feeling Scorpius Malfoy held a slight grudge against me for landing him in three months' worth of detentions.

 Mr Holstone threw open the door.
 The room was almost deserted, except for a brown-haired boy engrossed in a book on one of the squishier sofas.
 I breathed a sigh of relief.

 'Well, I'll just wait here…' I said.
 But Mr Holstone frowned.

 'That's him there,' he pointed at the unrecognisable boy, calling out his name.
 The boy looked up, and – if it wasn't for the almost comical enormous glasses that gave him away – I wouldn't have recognised this Scorpius Malfoy if I'd passed him in the street.

 Turned out he was actually the real thing, though.
 He closed his book with a sigh, and then shuffled his way over, giving me quite a guarded look.
 He was a lot thinner and lankier than I'd remembered.